 Chamomile has several health benefits like relieving muscular pain, curing insomnia, soothing menstrual cramps, and remedying runny noses.
 Moderate amounts of chamomile tea can be beneficial for women during pregnancy in the following ways.

 A small cup of chamomile tea before bed can calm you down and help you sleep much better.
 Chamomile has a soothing effect on nerves and has a mild sedative effect, thus curing insomnia.

 Chamomile contains nutrients that help the body fight off infections and increase resistance to diseases.
 Drinking chamomile tea helps the body increase immunity and prevents germs from invading the body.

 3. Relieves Muscular Pain

 Chamomile tea helps relieve muscle pain and cramps by increasing the amount of the amino acid glycine in the body.
 Glycine can act as a muscle and nerve relaxant, thus soothing muscle pain and cramps.
-It also calms you down by relaxing your nerves.
+It can also calm you down by relaxing your nerves.

 4. Cures Mouth Ulcers

-Chamomile tea can cure mouth sores and ulcers when used as mouthwash.
-Rinse your mouth with the tea and spit out twice a day to see a reduction in the number of mouth sores.
+Chamomile tea can cure mouth sores and ulcers when used as a mouthwash.
+Rinse your mouth with the tea twice a day to see a reduction in the number of mouth sores.